KainosSoftwareLtd/fhirbase-plv8/README.md

     cd plpl && npm install && cd .. && npm install
     npm install -g mocha && npm install -g coffee-script
     ```
 3. Implement required changes in the fhirbase coffee scripts and commit them.
+4. It would be great if your changes in Coffee scripts had their unit tests.
+You can find a detailed instruction how to test below, in the chapter
-4. Run the script `./build-commit.sh`.
+5. Run the script `./build-commit.sh`.
 The script compiles the Coffee scripts and generates a bunch of SQL files from them in the `build/current-commit-hash` directory.
 The one that is the most interesting for us is the `code.sql`.
-5. The `code.sql` script contains some unnecessary comments and expressions creating modules using an your local absolute path where the repository is cloned, e.g. `_modules["/Users/bartlomiejs/work/fhirbase-plv8/src/core"]`.
+6. The `code.sql` script contains some unnecessary comments and expressions creating modules using an your local absolute path where the repository is cloned, e.g. `_modules["/Users/bartlomiejs/work/fhirbase-plv8/src/core"]`.
 To clear the SQL file adjust and run the following command:
     ```shell script
     cat code.sql \
         | sed "s/\/Users\/bartlomiejs\/work//g" \